 If you have the privilege to consume it regularly, food is completely right in any context.
 Whether made on a 6 burner Viking stove or stirred together with boiling water in a coffee pot because that’s what is available, it’s your context and it is right.
 We can decide to make it simple or complex.
 We make it because we love the process or we make it to get by and move on to the next thing.
 What’s important is that we do actually make it, that we ask questions of the food and its source, that we serve it to the people we love, that we sit around the communal table and talk and nourish ourselves in every way.
 That is truly everything.

 So with that I give you a not-by-the-book taco with some improper succotash stuffed inside.
 Oh and some lentils, avocado and a tangle of lime and basil slaw on top.
-It is different, it is improper in a sense, but they are so delicious it’s unbelievable and the sheer sight of them made me so happy.
-Whatever they say, that’s the final word.
+It is different, it is improper in a sense, but they are so delicious and that’s all that I care about.

 One more exciting thing: Spirituality & Health magazine has launched a Good Food Blog on their website.
 I’m so thrilled to be contributing along with some other amazing bloggers.
 So in honor of all that, they’re letting me give away 2 subscriptions to their inspiring magazine!
 You can enter the giveaway on my facebook page.
 You have until Monday July 16th to get your entry in.
 Good luck lovelies :)